Originally published in Rapport Magazine, Autumn 2019, under the title “Rethinking Transformation: Accessing Deeper Levels of Change.”

 (Please note it doesn’t always happen in order, and sometimes a stage can be skipped.)

-Model 1: Orienting the Unconscious
+Dimension 1: Orienting the Unconscious

 Stage 1.
 When stuck in a problem state, our unconscious thought processes could be described as “oriented toward the negative.”
 At the unconscious level, usually we (or our clients) are playing habitual movies that go into the future and assume a negative outcome.